Zakopane with Kids

 Once at the top, take a walk from the station towards the summit of Beskid.
-It is roughly 1 kilometer away from the upper station and it is well visible from there.
-To get there simply folow the red trail to the East .
+It is roughly 1 kilometre away from the upper station, and it is well visible from there.
+To get there, simply follow the red trail to the East.
 You will have to climb only 100 meters, and you will be rewarded with magnificent views of the Tatras.

 Keep in mind that the return hike from Kasprowy is suitable for slightly older children.
-The younger kids may find the 1000 meter descent a bit challenging.
+However, the younger kids may find the 1000-meter descent challenging.

-In my opinion Dolina Kościeliska, or the Kościeliska Valley, is the most interesting of all valleys in Tatras.
-There are many points of interest on the way, so I encourage you to walk the full length of the valley.
+In my opinion, Dolina Kościeliska, or the Kościeliska Valley, is the most interesting of all valleys in Tatras.
+There are many points of interest on the way, so I encourage you to walk the entire length of the valley.
 The attractions include:

 – Caves, including the cave Mroźna with beautiful stalactites and stalagmites, or dark caves of Raptawicka and Mylna.